 Registration is Open!

-Once you have registered, if you are a middle school TSA chapter advisor, you can receive two FREE PITSCO Ray Catcher Sprint Kits.
+If you are a TSA middle school chapter advisor at a Title 1 school, or an elementary school interested in bringing JSS Jumpstart to fifth and sixth graders, your school can receive up to five free kits.
 Each kit, which contains a solar panel, electric motor, and a pair of small alligator clips for easy hookup, meets the minimum specifications for JSS.

 Share your Story